-…and we love transparency – funds go in, funds go out but we’re on the up!
+We love transparency in everything we do.
 This is because we want to demonstrate how we operate and how we need your help.
-Every donation, every subscriber, every commercial café, restaurant, school or university that is part of our business – the funds go in here to firstly pay the community members that keep your current program growing – to keep it funding itself!
+Every donation, every subscriber, every commercial café, restaurant, school or university that is part of our business – any donations go toward sustaining what we’re doing and where we are going!
+All of the good contributed here – goes toward what is below 🙂

 A most wholesome hello to everyone, from lil kids to big kids (Pretty Much Everyone ;).

 What we’ve discovered from the last 6 years of collecting and converting food waste is… communities want in!
 You want to have a say and play a role in a solution.
 Enter – a community solution.

 There’s a group of people out there who feel the time is right to try something that works and that’s where we can work together to get results.
 To convince others, that we can have a say in our food System and the way it grows.
 Finally.

 We’re raising funds for the very reason of changing the way we’ve been growing.
 We’re raising funds to get this program in front of everyone that needs it – and that’s everyone.